thWednesday/casino/README.md

 # Casino

-Casino is blackjack 21 using files as bets/wagers.
+Casino is a terminal program blackjack game using files as bets/wagers.

 # Installation